-Allowing anyone under age 16 to operate this vehicle.
+Allowing anyone under age 16 or without a valid driver's license to operate this vehicle.

 Use of this vehicle by children can lead to serious injury or death of the child.

 Children under the age of 16 may not have the skills, abilities, or judgment needed to operate this vehicle safely and may be involved in a serious accident.